Databus Logo

 Student & Staff

-Internal Complaints Committee cases for sexual harassment as per the POSH Act — strictly confidential routing to ICC Chairperson only.
+Internal Complaints Committee cases under the POSH Act — confidential routing to the ICC Chairperson only.

 How It Works

-From complaint submission to resolution in five steps
+From submission to resolution — in five steps

 1